conan-io/docs/examples/commands/pkglists.rst

     This would be a **slow** mechanism to run promotions between different server repositories.
 Servers like Artifactory provide ways to directly copy packages from one repository to another without using a client, that are orders of magnitude faster because of file deduplication, so that would be the recommended approach.
-    The presented approach in this section might be used for air-gapped environments and other situations that it is not possible to do a server-server copy.
+    The presented approach in this section might be used for air-gapped environments and other situations in which it is not possible to do a server-to-server copy.